How to Draw Flowers That Feel Real

 Tip: Make sure your watercolor layer is 100% dry before you begin to define form and texture with more layers of colored pencil and watercolor.
 Find more tips on watercolor techniques here.

-Photo from Tulips Workshop at Hollengold Farm in May 2023 (Join us for future workshops here)
+Photo from Tulips Workshop at Hollengold Farm in May 2023 (Join future workshops here)

 Listen to Nature’s Lessons